piotrek1555/Azure-Fundamentals-Workshops/Instructions/1-Create-a-basic-virtual-machine/Create-a-basic-vm-with-cli.md

 **Congratulations!** You have configured Cloud Shell, created a virtual machine using Azure CLI, practiced with Azure CLI commands, and connected to a Virtual Machine running Windows Server.

 >**Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click Delete resource group.
 Verify the name of the resource group and then click Delete.
 Monitor the Notifications to see how the delete is proceeding.
-You can do it also with cli `az group delete --name "az-fun-vm-rg"`
+You can do it also with cli `az group delete --name "az-fun-vm-cli-rg"`